Flag of Wales: Government ensign

 An ensign for use aboard ships used by the Welsh Government, such as the patrol boats of the Marine and Fisheries Division, was granted in 2017.
+The flag is a British blue ensign defaced with a yellow dragon with red claws and tongue.

 In popular culture

 The flag of Wales has been used by those in the arts, sport and business to show a sense of patriotism or recognition with Wales.
-During the 1999 Rugby World Cup, which was hosted in Wales, the opening ceremony used the motif of the dragon several times, though most memorably, the flag was worn on a dress by Welsh singer Shirley Bassey.
+During the 1999 Rugby World Cup, which was hosted in Wales, the opening ceremony used the motif of the dragon several times; the flag was worn on a dress by Welsh singer Shirley Bassey.

 Other musicians to have used the flag, include Nicky Wire of Manic Street Preachers, who will often drape the Welsh flag over amps when playing live, and Cerys Matthews who has worn the image on her clothes, while classical singer Katherine Jenkins has taken the flag on stage during live performances.

-Former Pink Floyd bassist, Roger Waters's album Radio K.A.O.S.
+Former Pink Floyd bassist Roger Waters's album Radio K.A.O.S.
 (1987) follows the story of a young disabled Welsh man, grounded in California, who regularly expresses nostalgia and a hope for return to his home country.
 The chorus of "Sunset Strip" uses the imagery of the flag of Wales to further emphasise this:

 In 2018, the flag made an unexpected appearance in Black Panther, during a scene set in the United Nations.
 The flag is displayed alongside those of independent sovereign nations, leading to speculation that Wales is an independent nation in the Marvel Cinematic Universe.
 The scene led to comments and discussions, including from the Welsh Government and Plaid Cymru.

+In 2024, the flag appeared in Deadpool & Wolverine, where an alternative version of Deadpool, known as "Welshpool," was depicted wearing the flag as part of his costume.

+In Unicode

+In 2017, the Unicode Consortium approved emoji support for the flag of Wales, alongside the flags of England and Scotland, in Unicode version 10.0 and Emoji version 5.0.
+This was following a proposal from Jeremy Burge of Emojipedia and Owen Williams of BBC Wales in March 2016.
+The flag is implemented using the regional indicator symbol sequence GB-WLS.
+Prior to this update, The Daily Telegraph reported that users had "been able to send emojis of the Union Flag, but not of the individual nations".